AishaWP/Final-Project-J124/README.md

 ![Screen Shot 2022-08-07 at 4 05 18 PM](https://user-images.githubusercontent.com/109619683/183337356-86c86c78-a5d2-446a-a2d6-c90ae660b404.png)

 * **Has the police department seen an overall increase in its funding over the past decade?**
- * To find this amount I created a spereate spreadsheet that had the yeraly values of the police department budget allocation for the past 10 years.
+ * To find this amount I created a seperate spreadsheet that had the yearly values of the police department budget allocation for the past 10 years.
 I then took the minimum and maximum values, and subtracted them to find the difference.
 The police department has seen an overall increase in funding over the past decade, approximately a 13 million dollar increase.

 ![Screen Shot 2022-08-07 at 3 36 50 PM](https://user-images.githubusercontent.com/109619683/183336510-252cf30b-3136-4ec4-b657-469e0e0d7ecc.png)